NickZward/Personal-Projects/Restaurants Tallinn/README.md

 food enthusiasts, and tourists make informed decisions.

 ## About the dataset:
-The growth of supermarkets in most populated cities are increasing and market competitions are also high.
-The dataset is one of the historical sales of a supermarket company which has recorded in 3 different branches for 3 months data.

 **Attribute information**<br />
 Restaurant:                   Restaurant name is displayed here<br />
 Details URL:                  This is the URLfrom which data is aquired<br />